Don Charlwood's Twenty Men

 The final "Main Force" operation of any significance was a double attack on the night of April 24/25th 1945 against Hitler's Redoubt at Berchtesgaden and Naval installations at Sylt, on the Dutch/German coast.
 By the end of the war, RAF Bomber Command had flown 372,650 sorties and lost 8,617 aircraft and 47,268 aircrew, the highest pro rata loss rate of any Allied military unit.
 Almost 1 million tons of bombs had been dropped.

-An astonishing number of WAAF servicewomen were also killed serving with the RAF during World War 2 - 649 WAAFs are on the CWGC database.
+An astonishing number of WAAF servicewomen were also killed serving with the RAF during World War 2 - 649 WAAFs are on the CWGC database, 25 of which are covered by my Losses Database.
 A few died as a result of air crashes, ground explosions or other incidents, and some such as Yolande Elsa Maria Beekman (9902) were secret agents, this lady officer being executed at Dachau - I've seen her memorial plate there.

 processing large tracts of aircraft loss and casualty data I noticed that many